 Jim Fankhanel, the parent in charge of the set committee, says that “our motto this year was measure twice and build three times!”
 He also shares that the choir is “blessed with a great crew of dads that work tirelessly to make the set the best they can” as their way of showing support and love for their children.

 Michael Sferro, Scenic Designer, Encore Entertainment Co.
 (OH)

-Over time James and I have crafted our own design-language in set design.
+Over time, James and I have crafted our own design-language in set design.
 It began with wooden scenery and traditional sparkly fabric and has evolved into the sculptural/metallic designs we have used since 2011.
-My primary background is in lighting design, and last year I was able to bring this into our set with “The Phoenix.”
-The set was all plasma-cut metallic “feathers” that James created, along with the ingenious system to transport them so they would fit on the truck, through doorways, all while being quickly assembled and torn down while the crew is on the clock.
-I incorporated a full LED lighting system into this year’s set, and James, Katie (our asst. director) and I programmed the hundreds of light cues required to complement the show.
+My primary background is in lighting design, and in 2014 I was able to bring this expertise into our set with “The Phoenix.”
+The set was all plasma-cut metallic “feathers” that James created, along with the ingenious system to transport them so they would fit on the truck and through doorways, all while being quickly assembled and torn down while the crew is on the clock.
+I incorporated a full LED lighting system into this year’s set, and James, Katie (our assistant director) and I programmed the hundreds of light cues required to complement the show.

-We were very careful that the lighting-just like the set itself- assisted with the story, never coming out of the texture.
+We were incredibly careful that the lighting—just like the set itself—assisted with the story, never coming out of the texture.
 The color choices, fades, bumps, and two short chases we used were all intentional and carefully planned, down to the measure of music each corresponded to.
 We trained a student to execute the light cues during the competition show, which she did flawlessly all season.
 Consistency and reliability were critical as we created this design.